korovev/korovev/README.md

 ### Hi.
 Luca here.

-I'm a PhD candidate in Computer Science Engineering doing research in Underwater Robotics.
+I'm a PhD candidate in Computer Science Engineering @ Sapienza University of Rome, doing research in Underwater Robotics.
 My current focus is underwater navigation and localization of Underwater Autonomous Vehicles.
-Sapienza Università di Roma is my cosy home where I also pursued my B.Sc. and M.Sc. in Computer Science.

 <!--
 **korovev/korovev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.